 Teenagers are usually at the height of their self-image when they are in their early teens.
 However, this phase can be the most self-conscious when they are trying to build their self-confidence and their self-image.
 Teenagers are faced with the challenge of gaining self-confidence since they are most likely still trying to fit in with their peers.
 An additional challenge that today’s teenagers have to navigate is social media, and whilst they may be able to buy IG likes to get a boost on their Instagram posts, there may be other issues that need addressing.

-Self-image and body-confidence in teenagers is a present issue within society, and the more social media bombard our teenagers, the more they are likely to be affected.
+Self-image and body confidence in teenagers is a present issue within society, and the more social media bombard our teenagers, the more they are likely to be affected.
 But what is the extent of the damage?
-Nowadays, constant selfies are mainly used for self-promotion, but are they contributing to teenagers’ self-image?
+Nowadays, constant selfies are mainly used for self-promotion, so things like flawless skin and a perfect smile can mean a lot.
+This is why so many people turn to research the benefits of fake teeth online so that they can smile without feeling self-conscious about their teeth.
+But are these pressures contributing to teenagers’ self-image?

-Every year, more and more teenage girls are going through puberty, and they are going through a series of changes.
-One of the most important is the change in their body shape.
-They are going through a time of their life when they are starting to grow and develop a new sense of self.
-It is a time when adolescent girls start to explore their body image and their self-image.
-The girls are going through a process of growing and developing a new sense of self, and this is a time when it is important to be able to enjoy their new body shape.
+Every year, more and more teenagers are going through puberty surrounded by social media and the associated pressure to look good.
+However, puberty is a time when the body goes through a series of changes.
+One of the most important is the change in body shape.
+They are going through a time in their life when they are starting to grow and develop a new sense of self.
+It is a time when adolescents start to explore their body image and their self-image.
+The teens are going through a process of growing and developing a new sense of self, and this is a time when it is important to be able to enjoy their new body shape.

 Body image can be one of the most difficult issues to deal with in teens, especially if others do not validate the self-doubts.
 They can cause them to feel inadequate and affected, which can significantly impact their confidence, motivation, and ability to cope with daily tasks.